OmkarDa1vi/EzRP/README.md

 Git: Download Git

 MongoDB Atlas Account: You need a cloud database.
-Create a free account here.

 Backend Setup Instructions
 Navigate to the Backend Directory:
 Open your terminal and cd into the backend folder.

-cd mern-auth-project/backend
+cd EzRP/backend

 Install Dependencies:
 Run the following command to install all the necessary server-side libraries.